Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

     <br>
     </summary><br>

-1. There is currently no dedicated app available that offers pupils, parents, teachers and schools the ability to create and share pupil passports.
+1. There are currently no dedicated apps available that can offer pupils, parents, teachers and schools the ability to create and share pupil passports.
 <br>

 2. A dedicated app could be easily integrated into many existing school intranet systems such as 'Aladdin' or 'VS Ware' via URL link.